Uintah/Uintah/src/StandAlone/inputs/ARCHES/kokkos_solver_tests/Verification/README_VERIFICATION.txt

 The verification tests are run using python's unittest framework.

+Note that the setting of the sus path is required which will vary user to user.
+To do this, edit VerificationUnitTest.py and change line 4:

+mainsuspath = '....'

+To your specific suspath.
+There has to be a better way of doing this part...

 (note that the '-v' option (verbose) is not required ) To run ALL tests: